tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 `phi` `A` `f` `fs` `T` `dt` `L` `N` `n`

-You can pass redundant informations, __Smart Sinusoids__ will warn you if the is ambiguouty in your parameters.
+You can pass redundant informations, __Smart Sinusoids__ will warn you in case of ambiguity.
 Here is an example using this mode:

 {% gist tiborsimon/8b90eec73bf33cc16385 %}